ai-for-decision-making-tue/Parcel-loss-prediction-in-last-mile-delivery/README.md

 </details>

 ## Usage
-We provide the code to train and tune supervised, semi-supervised, and deep hybrid learning models.
+We provide the code to train and tune supervised and deep hybrid learning models.
 Please note that depending on your datasets, the models may need adjustments.

 ## Data
 The dataset can not be shared due to confidentiality reasons.